kritzcreek/motoko-library-template/README.md

 - [ ] Change the Url in the `API Documentation` section in your project

 ### Finishing touches
-- [ ] Check out the How-to-develop and How-to-publish sections in the README and finally delete the Checklist section from the README
+- [ ] Check out the "How to develop" and "How to publish" sections in the README and finally delete the Checklist section from the README